ahanba/MISC/README.md

 This script merges data from multiple JSON files, each containing translations for different languages, into a single CSV file.

 ### How to Use
-1. Place JSON files in a folder
+1. Place JSON files in a folder.
-2. Run this script
+2. Run this script.
    ```python
    python json2csv.py input_folder output.csv
    ```